 Processing Charges (Publication Fees)

-The IJFSCFRT Journal have two peer review options:
+The IJFSCFRT Journal peer review process and processing charges:

 Author Registration and Submission Guidelines in the Journal